Linuxfabrik/monitoring-plugins/notification-plugins/notify-service-mail/README.md

 * All notification data is passed via command-line parameters from the Icinga/Nagios notification system
 * Sends the email via SMTP (`--mail-server`, default: localhost, port 25)
 * Supports SMTP authentication via `--mail-user` and `--mail-password`
+* Encrypts the connection with STARTTLS or implicit TLS (SMTPS) via `--mail-encryption`.
+The server certificate is verified against the trust store of the host unless `--insecure` is given.
+Without `--mail-encryption`, the mail and the login are sent in plaintext

 ## Fact Sheet